Arkadi Monastery: International reaction

 One knows this word, Arkadian, but one hardly understands what it means.
 And here are some of the precise details that have been neglected.
 In Arkadia, the monastery on Mount Ida, founded by Heraclius, six thousand Turks attacked one hundred ninety-seven men and three hundred forty-three women and also children.
 The Turks had twenty-six cannons and two howitzers, the Greeks had two hundred forty rifles.
 The battle lasted two days and two nights; the convent had twelve hundred holes found in it from cannon fire; one wall crumbled, the Turks entered, the Greeks continued the fight, one hundred fifty rifles were down and out and yet the struggle continued for another six hours in the cells and the stairways, and at the end there were two thousand corpses in the courtyard.
 Finally the last resistance was broken through; the masses of the Turks took the convent.
 There only remained one barricaded room that held the powder and, in this room, next to the altar, at the center of a group of children and mothers, a man of eighty years, a priest, the hegumen Gabriel, in prayer...the door, battered by axes, gave and fell.
 The old man put a candle on the altar, took a look at the children and the women and lit the powder and spared them.
 A terrible intervention, the explosion, rescued the defeated...and this heroic monastery, that had been defended like a fortress, ended like a volcano.

 Not finding the necessary solution from the big European powers, the Cretans sought aid from the United States.
 At this time, the Americans tried to establish a presence in the Mediterranean and showed support for Crete.
 The relationship grew as they looked for a port in the Mediterranean and they thought, among others, to buy the island of Milo or Port Island.
 The American public was sympathetic.
-The American philhellenes arrived to advocate for the idea of Cretan independence, and in 1868, a question of recognition of independent Crete was addressed in the House of Representatives, but it was decided by a vote to follow a policy of non-intervention in Ottoman affairs.
+The American philhellenes arrived to advocate for the idea of Cretan independence, and in 1868, a question of recognition of independent Crete was addressed in the U.S. House of Representatives, but it was decided by a vote to follow a policy of non-intervention in Ottoman affairs.